electron/electron/docs/api/session.md

 app.on('ready', async () => {
   await session.defaultSession.loadExtension(
     path.join(__dirname, 'react-devtools'),
+    // allowFileAccess is required to load the devtools extension on file:// URLs.
     { allowFileAccess: true }
   )
   // Note that in order to use the React DevTools extension, you'll need to